Alessandra Ambrosio Rocks Tiny String Bikini Bottoms: ‘Summer State Of Mind’

-Alessandra Ambrosio gave fans a taste of summer with her latest magazine cover as she shared a look at herself on the front of Elle Greece on Instagram this week.
-The ex-Victoria’s Secret Angel proved she’s most definitely still got it three years after she hung up her wings after 13 years with the lingerie brand as she showed off her fit and toned body during a beach shoot.
+Alessandra Ambrosio gave fans a taste of summer with her latest magazine cover as she shared a look at the front of Elle Greece on Instagram this week.
+The ex-Victoria’s Secret Angel proved she’s most definitely still got it three years after she hung up her wings following 13 years with the lingerie brand as she showed off her fit and toned body during a beach shoot.

 The gorgeous photo, which she posted on June 10, showed the mom of two as she posed in front of the ocean waves.